lionelsamrat10/SAndP500-Stock-Price-Explorer-Web-App/readme.md

 ### Deployed Version

-* The app is deployed using heroku: `sandp500-stock-data.herokuapp.com/`
+* The app is deployed using heroku: [Click here](sandp500-stock-data.herokuapp.com/)

 Hope you like this project !!!